Professor-DanO/Linux-CUDA-Lllama.cpp-guide/README.md

 Once you've downloaded the model, it should be in the following directory (YMMV):

-/home/dano/Downloads
+/home/dano/Downloads/Qwen3-4B-Instruct-2507-UD-Q6_K_XL.gguf

-# Starting up llama-server
+# Starting up Llama-server and running your first inference

 We are going to use the command line interface to start the llama-server program.
 There are many settings that can be adjusted, and most of them will be covered here.

-Start a terminal window, then (assuming your model file is in the Downloads folder), enter the following:
+### Start a terminal window, then (assuming your model file is in the Downloads folder), enter the following:

 llama-server --model Downloads/Qwen3-4B-Instruct-2507-UD-Q6_K_XL.gguf --port 8080 -fit on --jinja --temp 0.7 --top-p 0.8 --top-k 20 --min-p 0.0 --threads -1 --no-mmap --flash-attn 1 --ctx-size 32768